andgineer/spark-aws-rdkit/README.md

 ## AWS ECS

-This Apache Spark containers also tested with AWS ESC (Amazon Container Orchestration Service).
+This Apache Spark containers also tested with AWS ECS (Amazon Container Orchestration Service).

 See scripts and `README.md` in `ecs/`.